stamparm/maltrail/docs/compat/README.md

 | in-place | Did installing from an existing checkout adopt it without cloning over it? |
 | uninstall | Did `--uninstall` remove the tree and units but keep config and logs? |

-## The `captures` column is red on glibc Linux
+## What `captures` is for

+`-T` proves a configuration parses and an interface name resolves.
+It does not open a capture handle, so it cannot tell you whether a packet ever reaches the sensor — and for nineteen rows that was the only evidence the sensor worked at all.

-Those cells are the **released** sensor, which is what `install.sh` puts on a machine, and it cannot capture with the shipped `MONITOR_INTERFACE any`.
-It links libpcap 1.10.5 statically, and that version refuses to activate the `any` device when promiscuous mode is requested — so the sensor stops at `opening interface 'any'`.
-A build against the system libpcap 1.10.4 tolerates it, which is why no developer machine ever showed it, and `-T` cannot show it either because `-T` never opens a capture handle.
+The column was added, and on its first run it went red on every glibc Linux row.
+Not the check being wrong: the 3.3 release binary links libpcap 1.10.5 statically, that version refuses to activate the `any` device when promiscuous mode is requested, and `install.sh` never rewrites `MONITOR_INTERFACE` — so a machine installed from a release stopped at `opening interface 'any'` and captured nothing.
+A developer build links the system libpcap, which tolerates it, so nothing in development ever showed it.
+Fixed in 3.4, which is what these cells are now recorded against.

-Fixed in the tree: promiscuous mode is no longer requested on `any`, verified against a statically linked libpcap 1.10.5 built to the release recipe.
-These cells go green when a release carries it.
-Alpine is green already because its sensor is built against musl locally rather than downloaded.

-This column exists because of exactly this: nineteen rows had said the sensor worked, on the strength of a self-test that never captured a packet.

 ## Windows